phaubertin/jinue/README.md

 How to Install
 --------------

-If you will not be using QEMU for testing, you can copy the kernel image to `/boot` by running the following:
+If you will be testing on real hardware instead of in QEMU, you can copy the kernel image to `/boot` by running the following:

 ```
 sudo make install